ariel-morrison/hand_sensor_test/README.md

 - mean and median percent difference between activity and baseline skin conductance for all activities, including std. deviation/std. error
 - mean/standard deviation/standard error of skin conductance values for all sensors, all activities
 - mean/standard deviation/standard error of number of engaged/disengaged students during class activities, based on BERI protocol

+# Common sources of error:
+- Timing format is incorrect.
+When recording the activity timing in a spreadsheet, the format must always be YYYYMMDDHHMMSS.
+If the day and month columns are switched, the month column may end up out of range (e.g., if the date is September 28 and the month/day columns are switched then there will be an error because there are not 28 months).